Enforcement Notice compliance/withdrawal: Advice note

 How and what should I pay?

 You must pay the required fee at the time of submitting your enquiry.
-You can pay by cheque (payable to Chiltern District Council) when submitting the information by post, or you can pay in person at the Council Offices, between 8:30am and 5:00pm Monday - Thursday, and between 8:30am and 4:45pm Friday.
+You can pay by cheque (payable to Buckinghamshire Council) when submitting the information by post, or you can pay in person at the Council Offices, between 8:30am and 5:00pm Monday - Thursday, and between 8:30am and 4:45pm Friday.
 Full details of the fee payable can be viewed online.

 Can I have a meeting?